MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/file-plan-manager.md

     To use the retention label to declare records, select **Mark items as records**, or **Mark items as regulatory records**.
 For more information, see [Configuring retention labels to declare records](declare-records.md#configuring-retention-labels-to-declare-records).

-3. After you have created the label and you see the options to publish the label, auto-apply the label, or just save the label: Select **Just save the label for now**, and then select **Done**.
+3. After you've created the label and you see the options to publish the label, auto-apply the label, or just save the label: Select **Just save the label for now**, and then select **Done**.

 4. Repeat these steps to create more labels.